pigovsky/pigovsky/README.md

 ### Summary

-* I am 40 years old.
-Date of birth is 11 February 1983.
-* I work as a software developer for the last 19 years:
+I am a software engineer specialized in developing distributed software for the last 9 years:
   * Java + Scala --- 9 years experience
   * Python --- 5 years experience
-  * JavaScript --- 5 years experience
 * Also, I coordinate work and review PRs

 ### Education